 - 5 KM – up to 9 | 10 – 12 | 13 – 15 | 16 – 19 | 20 – 24 | 25 – 29 | 30 – 34 | 35 – 39 | 40 – 44 | 45 – 49 | 50 – 54 | 55 – 59 | 60 – 64 | 65 – 69 | 70+ | Weight F160+ / M190+lbs | Weight F185+ / M215+lbs

 - Open (min 5 person team)

 In the 5k, without duplication, recognition goes as follows:

 Individual award medals

 To the top three overall, then to the top three masters, then to the top three in each event category.

 To the first place team in each team category.

-All unclaimed medals will be available for pickup at Runners’ Choice any time after Tuesday, October 8, 2019.
+All unclaimed medals will be available for pickup at Runners’ Choice any time from Tuesday, October 6, to Friday, November 6, 2020.